umbraco/UmbracoDocs/13/umbraco-cms/reference/scheduling.md

 Once you've created your background job class, register it using a Composer.
 It will be detected at startup and a new `HostedService` will be created to run your job.

 {% hint style="warning" %}
-Be aware you may or may not want this background job to run on all servers, if you are using Load Balancing with multiple servers, see [load balancing documentation](../fundamentals/setup/server-setup/load-balancing/) for more information
+Be aware you may or may not want this background job to run on all servers.
+If you are using Load Balancing with multiple servers, see [load balancing documentation](../fundamentals/setup/server-setup/load-balancing/) for more information
 {% endhint %}

 ## `IRecurringBackgroundJob`